 “Okay then.
 How about I use my shields to slowly lift someone up to the lock?”
 Cyial suggested.

 Varhi instinctively opened his mouth to protest and paused, blinking twice.
-“Oh… Okay.”
+“Oh… Okay then.”

 “Well that didn’t take much convincing.”
 Cyial frowned.